Aliases for BCCIP Gene

 GeneCards Summary for BCCIP Gene

 BCCIP (BRCA2 And CDKN1A Interacting Protein) is a Protein Coding gene.
-GO annotations related to this gene include poly(A) RNA binding and kinase regulator activity.
+Gene Ontology (GO) annotations related to this gene include kinase regulator activity.

 UniProtKB/Swiss-Prot for BCCIP Gene

 During interphase, required for microtubule organizing and anchoring activities.
 During mitosis, required for the organization and stabilization of the spindle pole (PubMed:28394342).
 Isoform 2/alpha is particularly important for the regulation of microtubule anchoring, microtubule stability, spindle architecture and spindle orientation, compared to isoform 1/beta (PubMed:28394342).
 May promote cell cycle arrest by enhancing the inhibition of CDK2 activity by CDKN1A.
 May be required for repair of DNA damage by homologous recombination in conjunction with BRCA2.
 May not be involved in non-homologous end joining (NHEJ).